Have you ever asked yourself this common question? If so, you are not alone, as many people get these two confused.

-Simply, probiotics are “good” bacteria that provide health benefits when consumed.
+Simply, probiotics are “good” bacteria that provide health benefits when consumed (1).

 Benefits of Probiotics

-Probiotics are commonly used as a preventative measure to prime the immune system, prevent traveler’s diarrhea, improve irritable bowel, promote weight maintenance, heart health and overall wellness.
+Probiotics are commonly used as a preventative measure to prime the immune system, prevent traveler’s diarrhea, improve irritable bowel, promote weight maintenance, heart health and overall wellness (2).

-A multitude of studies demonstrate that stress caused by physical or psychological factors may be directly associated with the imbalance of the microbiota-brain-gut axis.
-This supports the idea that probiotic supplementation or consumption plays a role in improving mental wellness.
+A multitude of studies demonstrate that stress brought on by physical or psychological factors may be a direct cause of an imbalance of the microbiota-brain-gut axis.
+This supports the idea that probiotic supplementation or consumption plays a role in improving mental wellness (3).

 Sources of Probiotics